timonus/ViewControllerLeakDetector/README.md

 ## Ok, what do I do next?

 The address of leaked view controllers is logged when a potential leak is detected.
-You can find the view controller in question using the `Debug Memory Graph` tool, then you should be able to hunt down what causing the leak.
+You can find the view controller in question using the `Debug Memory Graph` tool, then you should be able to hunt down what's causing the leak.

 ## Notes

 There's a [view controller leak in UIKit in iOS 16 when using `prefersGrabberVisible`](https://mastodon.social/@timonus/110294950761155548).
-If your app uses `prefersGrabberVisible` you may want to only enabled the leak detector on iOS 17+ [where it was fixed](https://mastodon.social/@timonus/110516713068987111).
+If your app uses `prefersGrabberVisible` you may want to only enable the leak detector on iOS 17+ [where it was fixed](https://mastodon.social/@timonus/110516713068987111).